-With regards to the loss in FedNor funding, Mr. Poloni's report states that, 'While Mr. Chirico has considered incremental revenue from the Battalion and Nipissing University (Trappers) in his determination of the 'net project costs, he does not appear to have considered the loss of Industry Canada-Fed Nor funding.'
+With regards to the loss of FedNor funding, Mr. Poloni's report states that 'While Mr. Chirico has considered incremental revenue from the Battalion and Nipissing University (Trappers) in his determination of the 'net project costs, he does not appear to have considered the loss of Industry Canada-Fed Nor funding.'

 The total cost for completion for the Memorial Gardens renovation is $16,317,854, a number that was projected by the City as of December 12, 2013.

 Council was presented items of consideration by Mr. Poloni and KPMG, detailing ways to which the city could minimize risk so that, in the future, cost overruns on capital projects could be reduced or eliminated, which included prohibiting the use of risky construction management models, undertaking a five year historical review of major projects and by appointing at least two members of council to oversee financial personnel on such projects.